 Other folks from the survey, about 24%, plan to use at least part of their tax refund to pay off debt.(3) Based on the average American household debt totals, we ran some numbers to find out what would happen if you used your entire refund to pay down your debt.
 We knew the results would be positive, but you may be surprised by how much you could actually save with this one simple step.

 Local experts you can trust.Find an ELP

 Your Tax Refund vs. Your Debt

-Let’s say, after treating yourself to a nice dinner, you put the remaining $2,800 of your tax refund toward your student loan balance, you’ll pay off your loan 14 months sooner and save nearly $2,000 in interest.
+Let’s say, after treating yourself to a nice dinner, you put the remaining $2,800 of your tax refund toward your student loan balance.
+This way, you’ll pay off your loan 15 months sooner and save over $2,000 in interest.

 Now, let’s take things a step further.
 A $2,800 tax refund doesn’t mean you hit the jackpot.
 It’s simply the government returning your money—money you could have been using all year long to pay extra on your debt.
 Don’t wait until next year to get your money back.
-Work with a tax consultant to adjust your withholding today so you can bring home an extra $233 a month ($2,800/12) starting with your next paycheck!
+Work with a tax consultant to adjust your withholding today so you can bring home an extra $233 a month ($2,800/12), starting with your next paycheck!

 Use that $233 to pay extra each month on the remaining balance of your student loan debt.
-You’ll pay it off in four years and eight months instead of 10 years.
-And you’ll save $6,000 in interest!
+With this method, you’ll pay it off in less than five years instead of 10.
+And you’ll save over $6,000 in interest!

 That’s how you put a tax refund to work!
 Here’s how that same scenario can work on your other debts: